National Park Rangers have rescued two lost British trekkers from the Koh Chang jungle.

 Theodor Stennett, 22, and Ramanjot Chahal, 22 set out early morning, Sunday 14th August to trek unguided in the Klong Kloi Bang Bao Beach area at the far end of the west coast of Koh Chang.
-Their guesthouse informed the National Park Authorities of likely problems when they failed to return by 09.30pm and search and rescue teams were scrambled.
+Their guesthouse informed the National Park Authorities of likely problems when they failed to return by 21.30, with search and rescue teams then scrambled.

 The trekkers received medical attention on the scene and were then led out the jungle to the local hospital for further minor treatment, not least to their pride.